phi-grib/flame_installer_windows/README.md

 define MySetupDir "your_path_to/windows_installer/setup_self_contained/"

 4 - Compile the program by clicking on compile icon in innosetup.
-If something is missing (flame, flame_api, flame_env) or the path are set properly compilation will be aborted and the reason will pop up.
+If something is missing (flame, flame_api, flame_env) or the paths are not set properly compilation will be aborted and the reason will pop up.

 ## Downloading the installer